Best Restaurants With Entertainment in London

 Sarastro

 Sarastro is the perfect place for those who love wine, food, and the opera.
 Feast your eyes on the decor and your palate with flavorful dishes.
 They are open for lunch and dinner every day of the week, hosting live performances of different styles depending on the day.
 There is a set menu to pick a starter and a main dish.
 Starters are traditional Turkish appetizers like cheese boreks, hummus, cacik, or chicken goujon.
 Beef short ribs and pan-fried seabass are popular options for the main course.
-Maybe try the Kuzu Incik, a slow-cooked lamb dish with mashed potato, gravy, and mixed vegetables.
+Try the Kuzu Incik, a slow-cooked lamb dish with mashed potato, gravy, and mixed vegetables.
 There are also vegetarian and vegan options and an a la carte menu.

 Piano Works